youyingfeng/tp/docs/UserGuide.md

 `<client phone>` must not be blank.

 Example :<br>
-`client --name John Wick --address New York Continental` : adds a client named John Wick whose address is the New York Continental
+`client --name John Wick --address New York Continental --email johnwick@kgoomail.com --phone 91234567` : adds a client named John Wick whose address is the New York Continental, whose email is johnwick@kgoomail.com and whose phone number is 91234567.

 ------------------------------------------------------------------------------------------------------------------------